 One of the problems though is that people describe these spots differently, and may be talking about different problems when referring to how they see spots.

 People with anxiety report seeing spots when they are anxious.
 One type of "spot" that people might see is visual snow.
 Visual snow is described as tiny flickering dots that resemble the static that can be seen on a television.

 Visual noise can cause a great deal of fear in people, because one of the first things you notice on its Wikipedia page is that visual snow can be caused by Multiple Sclerosis, or MS. MS is one of the major fears of those with panic attacks and severe anxiety, since so many of the same symptoms are linked to multiple sclerosis.

 It's impossible to rule out an MS diagnosis without first seeing a doctor.
 But you should note that MS is a rare disease, and one that doesn't usually manifest itself in minor symptoms.
 So while it's conceivably possible that those with visual snow have MS, it's also highly unlikely.

-Type 2: Tunnel Vision and Fight/Flight Changes
+Type 2: Tunnel Vision

-Type 3: Flashes and Visual Floaters
+Type 3: Visual Floaters

 Floaters are not caused by anxiety, but they can cause a person to worry about their eyes and become anxious.
 In other words, they are a cause of anxiety.